-A visit as the snowdrops emerge, February 2010.
+A visit as the snowdrops emerge, February 2010; please note, this is not necessarily endorsed by Eynsham Parish Council or the Parochial Church Council (PCC).
 We also have a feature on Residents Recalled.
-Please note, what follows is not necessarily endorsed by Eynsham Parish Council or the Parochial Church Council (PCC).

 St Leonard's churchyard lies immediately to the south of the church and adjoining the grounds of St Peter's church.
 An extension on more open ground to the south-east was opened in 1929 – though the 'new' grounds date back to the days of Eynsham Abbey and beyond.
 In 1989 Oxfordshire Archaeological Unit excavated the entire length of the extension, as reported in Eynsham Record 7 1990, finding evidence of the Norman and medieval abbey and of earlier Anglo-Saxon occupation.

 A hand-written register of graves in the 'older' part of the churchyard was compiled in 1909, totalling 999 entries, with numbered metal marker plates on the ground to correspond.
 The only surviving marker still on its original grave is shown in the slideshow.